Help us improve

 OR manual invocation.

-BLOCKING REQUIREMENT: If critical context is missing (area, exact error, or resolution steps), ask user and WAIT for response before proceeding to Step 3:
+BLOCKING REQUIREMENT: If critical context is missing (area, exact error, or resolution steps), ask and WAIT before proceeding to Step 3:

 I need a few details to document this properly: